Learning in Repeated Multi-Unit Pay-As-Bid Auctions: Introduction

-\begin{enumerate} \item \textbf{Uniform Bidding in PAB Auctions is Optimal.} As shown in Figures \ref{fig:exp3_bids} and \ref{fig: bid ratios}, the market dynamics consistently yield convergence of the winning bids and largest losing bids to a common price across all bidders.
-This partially addresses one of the main concerns over the fairness of the PAB auction.
-That is, while the payment for each unit \textit{can} be different across units and across bidders, under a reasonable learning and bidding strategy, these payments across units and bidders converge to the same value in the long run. \item \textbf{Simplified Bidding Interface is Sufficient for PAB but not for Uniform Price.} In a recent trend of bidding simplification and automation (e.g., \cite{aggarwal2019autobidding, deng2023multi, susan2023multi, lucier2023autobidders}), auctioneers may find it easier to restrict bidders' demand expressiveness by requiring only a single price and quantity, rather than a vector of bids.
+\begin{enumerate} \item \textbf{Near-Uniform Bidding in PAB Auctions.} {As shown in Table~\ref{table: learning dynamics full info}, the market dynamics consistently lead to the convergence of the winning bids and the largest losing bids to nearly identical values across all bidders.} This finding partially addresses one of the main concerns regarding the fairness of the PAB auction.
+Specifically, although the payment for each unit \textit{can} differ across units and bidders, under a reasonable learning and bidding strategy, these payments tend to converge to similar values over the long term. \item \textbf{Simplified Bidding Interface is Sufficient for PAB but not for Uniform Price.} In a recent trend of bidding simplification and automation (e.g., \cite{aggarwal2019autobidding, deng2023multi, susan2023multi, lucier2023autobidders}), auctioneers may find it easier to restrict bidders' demand expressiveness by requiring only a single price and quantity, rather than a vector of bids.
 As per our previous insight, the bid value convergence of the market dynamics suggest appropriateness of this simplified bidding interface.
-In contrast, we show that the market dynamics of the uniform price auction converge to a staggered bid vector (Figure \ref{fig: bid ratios}), suggesting that the simplified bidding interface may significantly damage the uniform price auction's welfare, revenue, or bidders' utility. \item \textbf{PAB Obtains High Revenue but Slightly Lower Welfare than Uniform Price.} From the insights provided by Figure \ref{fig:welfare_revenue_comparison_box_plot}, it is evident that the PAB auction surpasses the uniform price auction in terms of revenue generation.
+In contrast, we show that the market dynamics of the uniform price auction converge to a staggered bid vector (Table \ref{table: learning dynamics full uniform}), suggesting that the simplified bidding interface may significantly damage the uniform price auction's welfare, revenue, or bidders' utility. \item \textbf{PAB Obtains High Revenue but Slightly Lower Welfare than Uniform Price.} From the insights provided by Tables \ref{table: learning dynamics full info} and \ref{table: learning dynamics full uniform}, it is evident that the PAB auction surpasses the uniform price auction in terms of revenue generation.
 However, it slightly lags behind in welfare, though to a lesser extent.
 Consequently, auctioneers who prioritize revenue (resp. welfare) should favor the PAB (resp. uniform price) auction over uniform price (resp.
 PAB) auctions. \end{enumerate}